 This type of collision can be in the same direction and the opposite direction.
 Sideswipes in the opposite direction are four times more common than the same direction sideswipes.

 How a Sideswipe Collision Occurs

-A typical scenario for a sideswipe accident is one driver trying to change lanes without first checking to make sure that there is not another car in his or her path.
+A typical scenario for a sideswipe accident is one driver trying to change lanes without first checking to ensure no other car is in their path.
 This causes the vehicle to collide with the other on the side.
 If the driver was rapidly making the lane change, the impact could be forceful enough to push the car sideways, potentially into the line of other traffic.

 Drifting across lanes will also cause a sideswipe accident to occur.
 These types of slow-moving accidents are generally the result of driving while fatigued, under the influence, or texting and driving.
 No matter the cause, the damage to the vehicle and injuries sustained could be severe.

 Top causes of sideswipe collisions